awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_Infrastructure.md

 ## Networking and Security<a name="EC2Win_Sec"></a>

-You can launch instances in one of two platforms: EC2\-Classic and EC2\-VPC\.
-An instance that's launched into EC2\-Classic is assigned a public IPv4 address\.
 By default, an instance that's launched into EC2\-VPC is assigned public IPv4 address only if it's launched into a default VPC\.
-An instance that's launched into a nondefault VPC must be specifically assigned a public IPv4 address at launch, or you must modify your subnet's default public IPv4 addressing behavior\.
-For more information about EC2\-Classic and EC2\-VPC, see [Supported Platforms](ec2-supported-platforms.md)\.
+An instance that's launched into a non\-default VPC must be specifically assigned a public IPv4 address at launch, or you must modify your subnet's default public IPv4 addressing behavior\.
+For more information about EC2\-VPC, see [Supported Platforms](ec2-supported-platforms.md)\.

 Instances can fail or terminate for reasons outside of your control\.
 If one fails and you launch a replacement instance, the replacement has a different public IPv4 address than the original\.
 However, if your application needs a static IPv4 address, Amazon EC2 offers *Elastic IP addresses*\.
 For more information, see [Amazon EC2 Instance IP Addressing](using-instance-addressing.md)\.